3191110276/intro-to-kubernetes/12_Persistent_Storage/README.md

 # Persistent storage
 In the previous chapters, we have been building an application consisting of a web frontend and a database.
 When entering data into the form, it is saved into the database.
 What happens if we move the Pod?
 Or if the Pod dies?
 Or if we create a new version of it?
 Right now, our storage is coupled with our Pod, which means that if our Pod goes away, the storage will vanish along with it.

+You can have a look at this yourself by entering some information into the web interface, and then deleting the database Pod.
+If you refresh the website, you will see that all the information will be gone.
+Keep in mind that it will take a moment to restart the database, even if the Pod is already available.

 Ok, thats not good.
 We shouldn't lose our data each time a Pod dies, that wouldn't work for a production system.
 So, we need a way to permanently store our data across Pod failures or moves.
 In Kubernetes we can can achieve this through Persistent Volumes (PV).
 Let's have a closer look at how this works.

 ![Storage Design](img/storage_design.png?raw=true "Storage Design")